jomsai/jekyll-now/_posts/2020-03-21-Hello-World.md

 ---
 layout: post
-title: Using hdparm To Get The Most Out Of Your USB Drives
+title: Using hdparm To Remove Hidden Spaces And Secure Erase An SSD
 ---

+DO NOT FOLLOW ANY ADVICE IN THIS ARTICLE.
+FOR EDUCATIONAL PURPOSES ONLY.
+SEE DISCLAIMER AT THE END!

 Recently I replaced an internal 256GB SSD drive inside my laptop for a new one terabyte SSD which really made that machine much more useful.
 I ordered a case for the old drive and plugged it in and saw that it had only 238 GB of available space.
 I just had to see if I could not take back some of that space and wipe all of the hidden spaces of any vendor settings or malware that may be on the drive.
 I have had some bad experiences doing this before but I was not ready to give up.